elecnix/tesla-ideas-extraction/spec.md

 - LLM API keys are provided via environment variables (e.g., `OPENROUTER_API_KEY`) in .env file.
 - Total LLM calls should be minimized (e.g., 1 call per transcript for relevance check, variable calls for extraction loop, and batch merging to reduce invocations).
 - LLM should be used in structured output mode (e.g., JSON) to ensure consistent and reliable output.
 ## 2. Functional Requirements

 ### 2.1 Transcript Input and Filtering
 - **Input**: A directory path containing transcript files (e.g., `.txt`, `.json`, or `.srt` files).
-- **Filtering**: For each transcript, use a lightweight heuristic (e.g., keyword check: "Tesla", "Elon Musk", "Agile", "Innovation") to skip irrelevant ones.
+- **Filtering**: For each transcript, use a lightweight heuristic (e.g., keyword check: "Tesla", "Elon Musk", "Agile", "Innovation", "work environment", "company culture") to skip irrelevant ones.
 If skipped, log and move to the next.
-- **LLM-Based Relevance Check**: For transcripts that pass the heuristic filter, send the full transcript to the LLM with a prompt to confirm relevance to Tesla operations (Agile, innovation speed, etc.).
+- **LLMBased Relevance Check**: For transcripts that pass the heuristic filter, send the full transcript to the LLM with a prompt to confirm relevance to Tesla operations and work environment (Agile, innovation speed, etc.).
-  - Prompt example: "Is this transcript primarily about Agile at Tesla or Speed of Innovation at Tesla?
+  - Prompt example: "Is this transcript primarily about Tesla's work environment, including Agile at Tesla or Speed of Innovation at Tesla?
 Respond with 'yes' or 'no'.
 If 'no', provide a brief reason."
   - LLM response: Structured output (e.g., {"relevant": true/false, "reason": "..."}).
   - If not relevant, skip the transcript and log the reason.
   - This step can benefit from prompt caching when the same transcript is used in subsequent LLM calls for idea extraction.
 - **Output**: List of valid transcript files to process.
 ### 2.2 Idea Extraction (Per Transcript)
 - **Process**: For each valid transcript, analyze it in isolation.
   - Initialize an empty list of extracted ideas.
   - In a loop:
-    - Send the full transcript to the LLM along with the current list of extracted ideas, prompting to identify any missing ideas related to Tesla operations (Agile, innovation speed, etc.).
+    - Send the full transcript to the LLM along with the current list of extracted ideas, prompting to identify any missing ideas related to Tesla operations and work environment (Agile, innovation speed, etc.).
     - Prompt example: "Given this transcript: '[transcript]'.
 And this current list of ideas: [list].
-Extract any additional unique ideas not already in the list about Agile at Tesla or Speed of Innovation at Tesla.
+Extract any additional unique ideas not already in the list about Tesla's work environment, including Agile at Tesla or Speed of Innovation at Tesla.
 Describe each idea in a single line.
 If no additional ideas can be identified, return an empty list."
     - LLM response: Structured output (e.g., JSON array of strings, one per new idea).
     - Add the new ideas to the list.
     - Repeat the loop until the number of new ideas added in the last iteration is 1 or fewer, or the total number of extracted ideas reaches at least 15.